 My handwriting stinks

-The final reason I cannot use a bullet journal is because my art skills are lacking and I have really ugly handwriting.
+The final reason I cannot use a bullet journal is that my art skills are lacking and I have really ugly handwriting.
 Honestly, I am not just saying that.
 When I was in elementary school (the prime time for perfecting one’s handwriting), I was hospitalized for an extended period of time.
 No big deal, right?
 I could have just done my schoolwork while I was in the hospital.
 Except for the fact that the nurse put the obtrusive IV in my right arm.
 AND I am right-handed.
 I begged her to put it in my left arm, but she apparently liked the veins in my dominate hand better.

 Upon my release from the hospital and subsequent recovery, I fell way behind in my handwriting practice.
 Eventually, I was able to make-up all of my schoolwork, but the damage to my penmanship was already done.